1S1KCH/DayZ_Duel_Admin_Debug_Monitor/Trigger Version/readme.md

 * Add this line:<br/>
   playerstats = compile preprocessFileLineNumbers "debug\playerstats.sqf";
 <br/><br/>
-  That's all you need to edit in your init.sqf, after you've made those changes that part of the document should look something like this:
+  That's all you need to edit in your init.sqf, after you've made those changes<br/>that part of the document should look something like this:
 <br/><pre><code>  //Load in compiled functions
   call compile preprocessFileLineNumbers "\z\addons\dayz_code\init\variables.sqf";				//Initilize the Variables (IMPORTANT: Must happen very early) progressLoadingScreen 0.1;